blue-sky-r/ZyXEL-VMG1312/README.md

 ### ZyXEL VMG1312

-ZyXEL VMG1312 is all-in-one SOHO solution (modem, router, WiFi AP) running internally linux.
+ZyXEL VMG1312 is all-in-one SOHO solution (modem, router, WiFi AP) running internally on linux.
 This device is just overloaded with features and when running as full router there are some serious memory/cpu load problems and is very unstable.
-However, when used in bridge mode, ZyXEl VMG1312 is very stable on ADSL/VDSL lines (with following connection establishment issue).
+However, when used only in bridge mode, ZyXEl VMG1312 is quite stable on ADSL/VDSL lines and it is very friendly price-wise (with the exception of connection issue described in [iPTV](#iPTV) section).

-### objective
+### Objective

 This script is basically extension of the **DD-WRT** scheduled reboot capability.
 Now we can schedule reboot also for xDSL modem.
 Reboot might be used as a workaround for various